-The best approach is to employ the same strategies and sensibilities used when riding solo.
-Petry adds one extra bit of caution for group passing: “If you’re riding within a group and decide to pass a motorist, be extra cautious to look behind you before swinging wide.
+The best approach is to employ the same strategies and sensibilities when riding solo.
+Petry adds a bit of caution for group passing: “If you’re riding within a group and decide to pass a motorist, be extra cautious to look behind you before swinging wide.
 Others in the group behind you might not share your same caution and could decide to pass before it’s their turn.”

 “If my bike is fully loaded, I ride with the premise that I’m not going to pass unless it’s absolutely necessary,” says Petry, “because a loaded motorcycle takes more time to accelerate and decelerate.”